assist-project/dtls-fuzzer/README.md

 For JSSE and Scandium configurations, the setup is different.
 On every test, the SUT launches a server listening to a dynamically chosen port and communicates the port over TCP sockets to **dtls-fuzzer**.
 This has the advantage of notifying **dtls-fuzzer** when the server is ready to receive packets (lacking this, **dtls-fuzzer** would have to blindly wait an arbitrary amount of time for the server to start).
-The downside is that the allocated port might be the same as some hard-coded port of a different experiment, wherein a server thread has recently been stopped and a new thread has not been started yet (mearning the hard-coded port could be used in dynamic allocation).
+The downside is that the allocated port might be the same as some hard-coded port of a different experiment, wherein a server thread has recently been stopped and a new thread has not been started yet (meaning the hard-coded port could be used in dynamic allocation).
-To avoid this form of collision, we advise running Scandium and JSSE experiments seperately from all others.
+To avoid this form of collision, we advise running Scandium and JSSE experiments separately from all others.

 ## Suggested configurations